Doctoral Degree in Nursing

 - PhD Dissertation Research

-Students in doctoral programs are also expected to maintain a minimum grade point average, and in some cases, candidates must conduct research projects and/or submit and defend a written dissertation to obtain a doctoral degree.
+Students in doctoral programs are expected to maintain a minimum grade point average, and in many programs candidates must conduct research projects and/or submit and defend a written dissertation to obtain the doctoral degree.

-Career Opportunities for Graduates of an Doctoral Degree Program in Nursing
+Career Opportunities for Graduates of a Doctoral Degree Program in Nursing

-The nursing profession is one of the most popular job fields in the US, and those with advanced nursing degrees are in especially high demand.
-Typically, those with higher degrees such as a doctorate will earn higher salaries than those with lower degrees.
-According to the US Bureau of Labor Statistics, APRNs including nurse practitioners, nurse anesthetists, and nurse midwives earned a median wage of $96,460 in 2012.2 The outlook for APRNs is also promising, with advanced practice registered nurse jobs expected to increase by 31% through 2022, significantly faster than other occupations, and over 10% faster than RN jobs2,3 This increased demand is due to healthcare legislation, an increased emphasis on preventative healthcare, the aging (and subsequent need for care) of the baby-boomer generation.
-APRNs who are willing to work in medically underserved areas (like inner-city and rural areas) will have an advantage in the job market.
+The nursing profession is one of the fastest-growing job fields in the US, and those with advanced nursing degrees are in especially high demand.
+Typically, those with higher-level degrees earn higher salaries than those with only undergraduate degrees.
+According to the Bureau of Labor Statistics, APRNs including nurse practitioners, nurse anesthetists, and nurse midwives earned a median wage of $107,460 in 2016.2 The outlook for APRNs is also promising, with advanced practice registered nurse jobs expected to increase by 31% through 2024.2 This is significantly faster than the projected growth for registered nurses, which is estimated at 16% during the same time period.3

 - American Association of Nurse Practitioners (AANP) – The AANP exists for nurse practitioners to find information about continuing education, professional services, advocacy, and expertise.